Benchmark and Tasks¶

 Pretrained_Model/GAN/random_sparse_feature_samples819/

-This allows users to directly map:
+This alignment allows users to directly map:

 - benchmark task